miekg/rdup/doc/rdup-purge.1.rst

 DESCRIPTION
 ===========
 rdup-purge deletes old backup directories.
-It does this in a logorithmic way (idea taken from simple-backup).
+It does this in a logarithmic way (idea taken from simple-backup).
 It will delete in the following way:

 * the last 30 days - keep everything